Maintenance of Certification (MOC)

 Participatory Quality Improvement Activity includes Peer Review Logs showing active participation in submitting and reviewing cases as well as having your own individual work reviewed in the course of daily workflow.

 If you are the presenter of your case and treatment plan, you will receive credit for one PQI type 1 project (For details see PQI section under this tab).
-It is necessary for you to complete the Feedback Form available after each session in order to be eligible for PQI.
+It is necessary for you to complete the Peer Review Form available after each session in order to be eligible for PQI.

 A chartrounds session in which you present your own case and it is reviewed by the expert hosting the session and your peers qualifies for a Peer Review Activity.
 You can fill out the peer review form which appears in your Members Area at the end of the session.
 Please see the PEER REVIEW tab in your Members Area.
+Select Sessions, then scroll down to Past Sessions.
+Click on the past session which you wish to get Peer Review documentation.
+Fill out the form and submit.
+It will be emailed to you.